google/styleguide/objcguide.md

 Common mistakes include casting or converting an array's size, a pointer value, or the result of a bitwise logic operation to a `BOOL` that could, depending on the value of the last byte of the integer value, still result in a `NO` value.
-When converting a general integral value to a `BOOL` use ternary operators to return a `YES` or `NO` value.
+When converting a general integral value to a `BOOL`, use ternary operators to return a `YES` or `NO` value.

 You can safely interchange and convert `BOOL`, `_Bool` and `bool` (see C++ Std